 Ubud is undoubtedly one of my favourite places in the world – there’s something about the permeating spiritual atmosphere of this market town that just can’t be beaten.
-And while many people head to Ubud to delve into the world-famous markets, it isn’t just about shopping here; this is a veritable paradise for adrenaline junkies and culture vultures alike.
+And while many people head to Ubud to delve into the world-famous markets, this place isn’t just about shopping; this is a paradise for adrenaline junkies and culture vultures alike.

 Start your first day with a wander around the town; a slow meander is the best way to come to terms with everything going on here, and boy is that a lot.
 Jl.
 Raya Ubud is the main street, with a huge open-air market on one side and a selection of restaurants, bars and temples on the other.
 Make the Saraswati Temple your first stop – this beautiful Hindu temple sits at the end of a long path, surrounded on both sides by lotus-peppered ponds.
 Incredible water garden aside, the carvings on this temple are a photographer’s dream, just remember to be respectful, this is a place of worship after all.